Ireland in January? You Bet! Visiting tourist sites with no lines makes this a smart travel choice

 Located in County Clare and the Burren, the Cliffs are now a UNESCO site and focuses on environmental awareness.
-Along the cliff’s edge, is O’Brien’s Tower, built in 1835.
+Along the cliff’s edge, is O’Brien’s Tower, built-in 1835.
 For two euros, visitors can climb to the top for a better view.
 No need; spectacular doesn’t get any better.

 As breathtaking as the Cliffs of Moher are, so is The Burren National Park (UNESCO) but for very different reasons.
-“The Rocky Place” is a 10-square-mile limestone plateau which is scattered with hundreds of historic stone structures, including Iron Age stone forts, fifteenth-century castles, and a portal tomb.
+“The Rocky Place” is a 10-square-mile limestone plateau that is scattered with hundreds of historic stone structures, including Iron Age stone forts, fifteenth-century castles, and a portal tomb.

 No barriers contain visitors, so you can walk along what was once a seabed, listening as the wind skips eerily across the stone.

 Moving northwestern toward Westport in County Mayo, we once again met history head-on.
 Just outside the city, we visited Crough Patrick, the holiest mountain in Ireland.